westpa/westpa/src/westpa/analysis/README.rst

 a custom reader requires two ingredients:

 #.
 A function for retrieving individual trajectory segments.
 The function
-   must take a ``Walker`` instance as its first argment and return a sequence (e.g., a list, NumPy array, or MDTraj Trajectory) representing the trajectory of the walker.
+   must take a ``Walker`` instance as its first argument and return a sequence (e.g., a list, NumPy array, or MDTraj Trajectory) representing the trajectory of the walker.
 Moreover, it must accept a Boolean keyword argument ``include_initpoint``, which specifies whether the returned